atiwari3882/Medical/README.md

  * Two languages(fr/en) are active for the moment.
  * When user register they choose preffered langauage and it impact on user locale.
  * After login interface will translate according to logged in user prefereed langage.

-### qTranslate-X v3000.4.6.4(Original 3.4.6.4) plugin can update but be carefull:-
-  * In this plugin, there have hard code which reflect entire project so be carefull before update.
-  * There have 3 lines code in file qtranslate_core.php:64

 ### Project technology used:-
   * PHP & Mysql
   * Wordpress 4.3.1